This version is out of date, covering development from v4.6.0 to v4.7.1. It is maintained here only for inbound reference links from elsewhere.

 For note and section, each distinct occurrence of a word is counted.
 For the document level view, Tinderbox counts the number of notes that contain a word 1 or more times.
 The display contains up to 100 words - less if there are fewer valid words in scope.

 Changes to text in open note windows are not reflected in the dialog.
 If necessary, close and re-open a note window in order that the Common words list is refreshed to reflect recent edits.
-The view only maps the note selected at the time the view was opened, and doesn't track changes in selection.
-To analyse another note, select it and open Common Words - a new view window will open.
-Note that more than one such view can be open at the same time.

 The font sizes in the Common Words display are automatically chosen to fit the available space.

-Clicking on any word opens the Find (search) window and searches for that word in the text or title.
+Clicking on any word opens the search (Find) window and searches for that word in the text or title.
 Note that Common Words only indexes full words, which then search indexes substrings; clicking on 'clock' will also find notes that refer to 'clocks'.
 Besides a note's text and title, Common Words also indexes user string attributes.
 Thus, results from a normal Find and one called via Common Words may differ in their results.

 With the Common Words dialog open, two Edit menu items have a special function: